 Step 1.
-Obtain a SSL Certificate
+Obtain an SSL Certificate

 The two main options for obtaining a SSL Certificate are to generate your own selfsigned certificate or to purchase a certificate from a trusted Certificate Authority.
-Regardless of which method you choose, your certificate should be chained to a
+Regardless of which method you choose, your certificate should be chained to a trusted root certificate embedded in your browser.
+The options and details for producing a trusted SSL certificate are beyond the scope of this document.
+The focus of this document is how to use a configure your TigerGraph system to use the certificate to enable SSL.